snok/self-limiters/README.md

 </p>
 <br>

-> A self-limiting source produces traffic which never exceeds some upper bound
+A self-limiting source produces traffic which never exceeds some upper bound.

-This library provides client rate limiters for async python apps with access to a redis instance.
+This is important when interacting with rate limited resources, or to prevent burstiness.

-The scope of the library is pretty small.
-All it does is provide a way to police traffic for:
+`self-limiters` provides a way to police your outgoing traffic with respect to:

-- Concurrency based limits, using a distributed [semaphore](https://en.wikipedia.org/wiki/semaphore_(programming)) (e.g., `n` allowed requests at once)
+- Concurrency, using a distributed [semaphore](https://en.wikipedia.org/wiki/semaphore_(programming))
-- Time based limits, using a distributed [token bucket](https://en.wikipedia.org/wiki/Token_bucket) (e.g., `n` allowed requests per minute)
+- Time, using a distributed [token bucket](https://en.wikipedia.org/wiki/Token_bucket)

-While this was written with request rate limiting as the intended use, the implementations can be used for anything.
+To use this package, you'll need to be running an `async` stack, and have redis available on Python 3.8 or above.

 ## Installation